Loyola University Chicago

 This course will cover the mechanisms by which blood coagulates.
 Topics explored include the pathophysiology of hemostatic disorders and the antithrombotic therapies utilized to manage them.
 Focus on examination of the coagulation system and correlations of laboratory results to clinical findings in the classification of disorders.
 Admission to the M.S. in Medical Laboratory Science program.
 Upon completion of this course students will apply knowledge of the process of coagulation to interpret laboratory results as they relate to hemostatic dysfunctions and treatment of clinical disease.

-Focus on principles of the antigen/antibody reactions and their relevance to Immunohematology.
-ABO/Rh and major blood group systems, regulation, procedures, adverse reactions, and donation of blood components are all studied as integral parts to the practice of transfusion medicine.
-This course prepares students for a clinical practicum in Immunohematology.
-Enrollment Condition: Admission to the M.S. in Medical Laboratory Science program.
+This course focuses on principles of antigen/antibody reactions and their relevance to Immunohematology.
+The ABO and Rh systems, major blood group systems, regulation, common procedures, adverse reactions, and donation of blood components are all studied as integral parts to the practice of transfusion medicine.
+This course will prepare students for a clinical practicum in Immunohematology.

 Outcomes